 This webpage includes recommendations for educating patients about the COVID-19 infection risks inherent in healthcare delivery and sample COVID-19 infection risk statements for informed consent forms.

-- NORCAL Group: Mobile COVID-19 Testing Units
+- NORCAL Group: Mobile COVID-19 Testing and Vaccination Units

-This webpage provides strategies for deploying mobile testing units in a manner designed to safeguard patient safety and minimize liability risk.
+This webpage provides strategies for deploying mobile units in a manner designed to safeguard patient safety and minimize liability risk.

 - AMA: COVID-19: A physician guide to keeping your practice open